By Josephine Brierley

 One of the oldest temples in Bali is only five miles away from Lovina in the town of Sangsit.
 The Pura Beji temple dates back to the 15th century and is revered by the village farmers.
 It is unique in Bali, in the sense that it also serves as the central temple for the village.
 Manicured lawns and tropical gardens lead to the shrine which is made from white sandstone, the walls are covered in carvings inspired by Hindu mythology.
 It’s a great stopover for those that want to see Balinese architecture in detail.

 A two-hour drive northwest of Lovina is Menjangan Island, situated in the protected reserve of Bali Barat National Park.
-The island is surrounded by coral reefs and with no dangerous currents it’s popular with snorkelers and divers.
-Apart from the coral, there are many species of tropical fish and sea birds which frequent the island.
+The island is surrounded by coral reefs and with no dangerous currents, it’s popular with snorkelers and divers.
+Apart from the coral, there are many species of tropical fish and sea birds that frequent the island.
 Besides the pristine nature spots, there are many shrines on the island, including the Segara Giri Dharma Kencana Temple.
 A towering white Ganesh statue facing the sea and protecting the island.

 Cost of Living in Lovina